 It may seem early, but the time to start thinking about growing tomatoes is now.
-One of the most important aspects of successful tomato growing in Texas is timing of planting.
+One of the most important aspects of successful tomato growing in Texas is the timing of planting.
 Getting this right is critical to ensuring your plants have a healthy start.
-Plant too early, and a late frost can wipe your young maters out.
+Plant too early, and a late frost can wipe your young “maters” out.
 Wait too late, and your plants don’t establish before the heat sets in and you won’t get any tomatoes.
-And trust me when I tell you, not much is worse than watering and tending tomato plants for months only to get skunked!
+Trust me, there is nothing worse than watering and tending tomato plants for months only to get skunked!
 I want to pass along a trick or two to help hedge your bet a little on this timing thing.

 After potting your tomato plants, keep an eye on the weather for the following few weeks.
 Keep your plants outdoors in a sunny spot on warm days.
 On days when the temperatures will be at or below 35 degrees, the plants must be protected – bring them inside the house or garage.
 After it warms up, the tomatoes can go back outside.

 Tomato plants will only need water about twice a week once they’re potted in the larger container.
 You just don’t want the soil to dry out.
-I would also recommend fertilizing with a liquid feed once a week, or you can use a slow release granular fertilizer instead.
+I would also recommend fertilizing with a liquid feed once a week or using a slow-release granular fertilizer instead.
 It wouldn’t be a bad idea to train the main stem to a simple stake as your plants grow.
-By following these steps, and playing this in and out game, you are jump starting your plants’ growth and giving them a real leg up in the growing season!
+By following these steps, and playing the “in-and-out game” when the weather gets dicey, you will be jump-starting your plants’ growth and giving them a real leg up in the growing season!